gsass1/Totally-Not-A-Virus/README.md

   Usage: ```remove```

+* "exit" - Stops the program

+  Usage: ```exit```

+Multiple commands are separated with a semicolon.

+  Example: ```batch winver;screenshot;exit```

 ## Web Interface
-PHP was chosen on purpose.
+Such a design was chosen on purpose.
 As a virus owner you wouldn't want to host the server on your own computer.
 There are hundreds of free PHP servers on the internet.
-The owner can upload and use the web interface through a proxy and stay safe.
+The owner can use the web interface through a proxy and stay safe.

 # Installation